Skip to main content

 Quantum theory provides a probabilistic description of nature, marking a departure from a classical picture.
 The intrinsic randomness of quantum processes has found applications in efficient probabilistic algorithms for simulation, integration, machine learning, and financial pricing, among other applications.
 Recently, a large research effort has been devoted to exploit quantum systems to generate probability distributions that are computationally hard for classical computers to obtain.
 In particular, several works reported the insight that devices exploiting quantum resources can generate probability distributions that are inaccessible with classical means.
 Hybrid Quantum Computational models combine classical processing with these quantum sampling machines to obtain computational advantage over standard classical means in some tasks.
 Moreover, NISQ (Noisy, Intermediate-Scale Quantum) technology may contribute to obtaining this advantage in the near term.
 The aim of this project is to implement PHOtonic Quantum SamplING (PHOQUSING) machines based on large, reconfigurable interferometers with active feedback.

-Among the several objectives of this project, we will define the most suitable architectures enabling the generation of these hard-to-sample distributions using integrated photonics, optimizing the designs and studying the tolerance to errors.
-PHOQUSING aims to build working photonic quantum sampling machines, with first demonstrations of their algorithmic applications.
-This enables the implementation of Hybrid Quantum Computing (HQC) models that include quantum and classical elements for applications in machine learning and optimization.
-The results achieved within PHOQUSING will also have applications outside the scientific community.
-Several use cases will be addressed within the project, including development of new materials (for space technologies, surfactants, catalysts etc), financial services (portfolio optimization and management, assets scoring), computational fluid dynamics (for automotive, aeronautical) and pharma.
-Furthermore, we will envisage additional development of the machines to enable cloud-access, which will potentially attract interested end-users in the short term.
+Among the several objectives of this project, PHOQUSING define the most suitable architectures enabling the generation of these hard-to-sample distributions using integrated photonics, optimizing the designs and studying the tolerance to errors.
+Within the project, the consortium aimed at developing novel advanced components, such as solid-state single-photon sources, or multimode reconfigurable integrated processors.
+PHOQUSING then has foreseen the assembly two fully operating photonic quantum sampling machines, with first demonstrations of their algorithmic applications.
+This allowed to aim the implementation of Hybrid Quantum Computing (HQC) models that include quantum and classical elements for applications in machine learning and optimization.
+Prominent examples included development and implementation of randomness manipulation protocols, variational quantum algorithms, or quantum machine learning approaches.
+The expected results of PHOQUSING will also have applications outside the scientific community.
+Overall, the PHOQUSING project aimed at developing different innovative products, ranging from software to hardware for photonic quantum computing.

-Several results beyond state-of-the-art have been obtained in the first two periods of PHOQUSING project.
+Several results beyond state-of-the-art have been obtained within PHOQUSING project.

-From the hardware perspective, strong improvements in the complexity of reconfigurable circuits have been achieved (both for femtosecond laser-writing technology and silicon nitride platform).
-Another important result obtained is the improvement of the brightness of single-photon sources (>50%).
-This result represents an important progress beyond current-state-of-the-art in single-photon sources.
+From the hardware perspective, strong improvements in the complexity of reconfigurable circuits have been achieved (both for femtosecond laser-writing technology and silicon nitride platform), up to fabrication of a 128-mode device with 3-dimensional architecture.
+Another important result obtained is the improvement of the brightness of single-photon sources (first lens brightness >60%).
+This result represented an important progress beyond current-state-of-the-art in single-photon sources.
 Additionally, steps ahead have been done in the experimental demonstration of quantum superposition of single-photon states encoded in two frequencies.
+The assembling of both machines QOLOSSUS and QALCULUS have been completed.
+These machines simultaneously rely on interfacing different components: single-photon sources based on quantum dots, time-to-spatial demultiplexing systems and integrated circuits.
+These machines also included innovative functionalities, such as the capability of supporting the polarization degree of freedom.

 figuraleaflet.png